GustavoKuroda/simple_sim/README.md

  The `cause` method is the simulation heart as it's constantly invoked, by dequeueing a event and increasing the time of simulation to the time of occurrence of this event.

  A discrete event simulation have three types of events:
- - 1, arrival: the arrival of a client at the center of service;
+ - 1 - arrival: the arrival of a client at the center of service;
- - 2, request: the client request access to the server ou service;
+ - 2 - request: the client request access to the server ou service;
- - 3, release: completion of a client attendance, leaving the server.
+ - 3 - release: completion of a client attendance, leaving the server.

+ At the initialization of the model the first arrival is schedule to immediate execution.
+Each arrival schedule a request to immediate execution and the next arrival, using `expntl` method from _rand, a `Rand` class object.

+ A request is attended if there is a free resource (server), scheduling a release event using `expntl` method.
+If there isn't a free resource (server), the request is enqueued to future execution.

+ Finishing the simulation, `report` method is invoked to generate a report message with utilization, mean busy time, average queue length, total releases and queue exits count.